ansahtackie/ansahtackie/README.md

 <a href="https://linkedin.com/in/niiansahtackie"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-## Objective
+## Summary

-My goal is to start an entry-level position as a Cybersecurity/Information Security Analyst, Security Operations Center (SOC) Analyst, a GRC Specialist, or Penetration Tester to begin a journey of continuous learning and growth in cybersecurity.
-I am eager to contribute to organizational goals but equally eager to learn from others in the cybersecurity community, recognizing that their insights and experiences can further enhance my skills and knowledge.
+Detail-oriented and analytical Cybersecurity Analyst, equipped with comprehensive knowledge from an immersive cybersecurity boot camp and 7 years of experience as an accomplished Assistant Professor of math education and researcher.
+Excellent communication skills, with a proven track record of collaborating with diverse teams to achieve common goals.
+Eager to leverage academic expertise and practical skills to contribute to organizational security and safeguard against emerging cyber risks.
+My goal is to start a role as a Cybersecurity/Information Security Analyst, Security Operations Center (SOC) Analyst, a GRC Specialist, or Penetration Tester to begin a journey of continuous learning and growth in cybersecurity.

 ## Projects (Career simulations completed during Boot Camp)
 - <a href="https://github.com/ansahtackie/Penetration-Testing/tree/main">Penetration Testing</a>